-The method of entry is by FTP upload to the CIRCOM server.
-You will receive the FTP credentials, with server address, username and password, by email when you submit your entry form.
+The video is to be submitted through the Prix CIRCOM online application.
+You will receive detailed instructions by email when you submit your entry form.

 The maximum size of file which can be accepted is 10GB: remember this is a viewing copy, not a broadcast copy, and the highest broadcast quality is unnecessary.